-When I went through my medical training I thought putting your infant to sleep was as simple as putting your baby in the bassinet or crib.
-In fact, even when my patients came in complaining of how difficult it was to get their infant to sleep, I just thought to myself: Put them down and that’s that!
+When I went through my medical training I thought putting your baby to sleep was as simple as putting your baby in the bassinet or crib.
+In fact, even when my patients came in complaining of how difficult it was to get their baby to sleep, I just thought to myself: Put them down and that’s that!
 I had heard about sleep training and contemplated if I should sleep train my baby, but I didn’t know how to sleep train.
-It was after I had Madi that I learned how utterly exhausting it can be to get your baby to:
+It was after I had Madi that I realized how challenging baby sleep can be, and I learned how utterly exhausting it can be to get your baby to:

 - Sleep In their own crib/bassinet and